Churches are unique places to work because the “shop is open” at times when most people are resting from their work week.

 For example, a strategy I have used is to allow the employee to help set their own work deadlines.

-I merely ask them what a reasonable time-frame would be for completing a task and then hold them accountable to that time.
+I merely ask them what a reasonable time frame would be for completing a task and then hold them accountable for that time.

 This takes away their argument of unrealistic expectations and timelines.

-Church leadership should constantly be looking at what employees do and help to eliminate unnecessary tasks.
+Church leadership should constantly look at what employees do and help to eliminate unnecessary tasks.

-Evaluating employee job descriptions once a year is a way to ensure that employees are only spending time on those things that add value and contribute to fulfilling the church mission.
+Evaluate employee job descriptions once a year to ensure that employees are only spending time on those things that add value and contribute to fulfilling the church mission.

 4. Set Accessibility Parameters

-We all know there are times after work-hours that emergencies happen and employees need to be contacted.
+We all know there are times after work hours when emergencies happen and employees need to be contacted.

-Setting very specific parameters and boundaries for contacting employees after work hours can help minimize excessive contact that limits rest away from work.
+Set very specific guidelines for contacting employees after work hours.
+This necessary step will help you help employees minimize excessive contact that conflicts with rest away from work.

 5. Discourage Working Vacations

-We all appreciate vacations and occasionally have experienced times when work issues interrupt a much needed break.
+We all look forward to those vacations.
+Unfortunately, we occasionally experience times when work issues interrupt a much-needed break.

-Setting boundaries for being interrupted on vacation is important and should be driven from the top of the organization.
+Set boundaries for being interrupted on vacation.
+Set the example from the top of the organization.

 For example, require employees to turn their phones off and not check email while on paid time off.